pism/pism.github.io/news/_posts/2024-06-05-postdoc-marum.md

 ---

-MARUM - Center for Marine Environmental Sciences at the University of Bremen is offering a position for one
+MARUM - Center for Marine Environmental Sciences at the University of Bremen is offering a position for one postdoctoral researcher in ice-sheet modeling, in the project "PalMod III-From the Last Interglacial to the Anthropocene".

-POSTDOCTORAL RESEARCHER IN ICE-SHEET MODELING (f/m/d)

-in the project "PalMod III - From the Last Interglacial to the Anthropocene"

 [https://www.geo.uni-bremen.de/geomod/staff/mprange/open_position_MARUM.pdf](https://www.geo.uni-bremen.de/geomod/staff/mprange/open_position_MARUM.pdf)